3 min read | 16 April, 2021 By Laura Sands

 A study by the Harvard Business Review proved the close link between performance metrics and business goals.
 Over two thirds of employees surveyed said that the most impactful employee engagement driver is when business goals are effectively communicated and understood.

-This effect that setting company goals has on employee motivation is important for managers, and business owners alike, to note.
-The absence of company goals will almost certainly result in low motivation amongst staff, whilst the introduction of badly planned goals, those that are too vague, don’t adhere to the company’s perceived direction or are deemed unachievable will have the same outcome.
+In contrast, an absence of company goals will almost certainly result in low employee motivation.
+However, introducing badly planned goals, those that are too vague or goals which don’t adhere to the company’s perceived direction or are deemed unachievable will have the same outcome.

-Just as goals have an effect on motivation, motivation levels can also impact goal attainment.
-If employee motivation is low, then even the most well-defined and achievable goals will be difficult to fulfil.
 Goals alone are not a guaranteed remedy for low motivation, you must then look to the wider working environment, including company culture, atmosphere and attitude, all of which could be having an adverse effect on employee motivation.
-It is at this point that looking at your company’s performance management processes would be advised.

-When you next come to think about your company goals, consider your end objective and see how that can be broken down into achievable milestones that your staff can digest and accomplish.
-Company goals, a well as your performance management, can have a powerful effect on employee motivation and the aim is to challenge your employees but not to dishearten them.
+When you next come to think about your company goals, consider your end objective and see how that can be broken down into achievable milestones for your staff to digest and accomplish.